 - Tumours of the tail (rare).

-Amputations of the tail may be complete or partial, this depends on what type of injury has occurred and the location.
+Amputations of the tail may be complete or partial, depending on the type of injury and the location.

-The most obvious sign of tail trauma is a limp, flaccid tail.
+The most obvious sign of trauma is a limp, flaccid tail or an area of exposed bone if the cat has suffered a degloving injury.
 Some cats may also suffer from fecal and urinary incontinence.
-Obviously, a paralysed tail will need a complete amputation, whereas damage due to frostbite will usually involve the end of the tail.

 Swelling and or discharge if your cat has an abscess or infection.

 Your veterinarian will perform a complete physical and neurological examination of your cat and obtain a medical history from you.

 Xrays will be necessary to evaluate the tail and determine the extent of the damage.

 If the cat has been involved in a traffic accident or has a tumour on the tail, your veterinarian may also want to perform chest and abdominal xrays to look for signs of internal injury or signs metastasis (spread of a tumour from its original location to another part of the body).